hackerpranavpandey/SOI_Mission_Mars_Terrain/README.md

 ## Acknowledgements

 - This project uses models and libraries from PyTorch.
-- Special thanks to the contributors and the open-source community.
+- Special thanks to the contributors and the open-source community for making this available to use fro free to use these software tolls.